40min/flocus/TIMER_STATE_FIX.md

 All tests should pass, confirming the robust frontend-only persistence works correctly.

+## Issue 3: Timer Continues When Tab is Hidden (RESOLVED)

+When switching away from the browser tab for long periods, the timer continues ticking in the background due to browser tab throttling inconsistencies.
+This causes the timer to show incorrect time when returning to the tab.

+### Root Cause

+JavaScript `setInterval` continues running in background tabs, but browsers throttle execution which can cause timing drift.
+The timer should only run when the user can actually see it.

+### Solution 3 - Page Visibility API Integration (RESOLVED)

+Implemented the Page Visibility API to:

+1. **Pause timer ticking** when tab becomes hidden
+2. **Sync elapsed time** when tab becomes visible again
+3. **Handle timer expiration** that occurred while tab was hidden
+4. **Maintain accuracy** by using actual elapsed time rather than interval ticks

+### Key Changes:

+- Added visibility change event listener in `startTimerInterval()`
+- Timer only ticks when tab is visible (`isTabVisible` check)
+- On tab visibility restore: calculate actual elapsed time and sync timer
+- Handle timer expiration that occurred during hidden state
+- Clean up event listeners in `stopTimerInterval()`

+### How It Works:

+1. **Tab becomes hidden**: Record timestamp, stop timer ticking
+2. **Tab becomes visible**: Calculate elapsed time, apply to timer, handle expiration if needed
+3. **Timer accuracy**: Based on actual elapsed time, not interval ticks

 ## Example Scenarios

 ### Scenario 1: Quick Reload (< 1 minute)